osisoft/AVEVA-Adapter/shared-content/configuration/egress-endpoints.md

 PI adapters collect time series data, which  they can send to a permanent data store (endpoint).
 This operation is called data egress.
 The following endpoints are available for data egress:

-- OSIsoft Cloud Services (OCS)
+- AVEVA Data Hub (ADH)
 - PI servers through PI Web API

 For long term storage and analysis, you can configure any adapter to send time series data to one or several of these endpoints in any combination.
 An egress endpoint is comprised of the properties specified under [Egress endpoint parameters](#egress-endpoint-parameters).

 Data egress to a PI server creates a PI point in the PI adapter configuration.
-Data egress to OCS creates a stream in the PI adapter configuration.
+Data egress to ADH creates a stream in the PI adapter configuration.

-The name of the PI point or OCS stream is a combination of the StreamIdPrefix specified in the adapter data source configuration and the StreamId specified in the adapter data selection configuration.
+The name of the PI point or ADH stream is a combination of the StreamIdPrefix specified in the adapter data source configuration and the StreamId specified in the adapter data selection configuration.

 ## Configure egress endpoints